tastejs/PropertyCross/website/README.md

 ```

 The push will need to be forced as it won't be a fast forward commit (we're throwing away all history).

+The downloads are hosted separately on AWS S3, ask [chrisprice](http://github.com/chrisprice) if you need them updating.
+Following the initial upload of files (which are suffixed with -initial), subsequent uploads should be suffixed with the SHA1 hash of the commit from which they are generated.